Legal Considerations

 The Grant & Eisenhofer ESG Institute

-With over a quarter century of actively protecting and promoting the rights of institutional investors and public entities, Grant & Eisenhofer has built a legacy in corporate governance with an unwavering commitment to responsible investment.
+With a quarter century of actively protecting and promoting the rights of institutional investors and public entities, Grant & Eisenhofer has built a legacy in corporate governance with an unwavering commitment to responsible investment.
 The Firm has cemented this history with an initiative expressly designed to address the increasing dialogue on ESG within the institutional investor community – the Grant & Eisenhofer ESG Institute.
-The ESG Institute is a non-profit organization established in 2017 with the mission of harnessing its members’ legal skills to work with investors to further a wide array of ESG goals.
+The ESG Institute is a non-profit organization formed in 2017 with the mission of harnessing its members’ legal skills to work with investors to further a wide array of ESG goals.
 To this end, the Institute pursues select matters exclusively to promote legal issues related to ESG considerations, and offers thought leadership in the discipline.
 The Institute also aims to address, on an ongoing basis, the legal issues that decision-makers and stakeholders in the investment community grapple with in implementing responsible investment criteria.

-Some of the legal issues the ESG Institute focuses on include:
+Legal issues the ESG Institute focuses on include:

 • Sustainability and Fiduciary Duty